yoogesh1983/CSS-Based-Projects/Natours/README.md

 # What to compile and run the application ?
 > npm run dev </br>

 &nbsp; - Upon running this command will create style.css under the 'public/owner' folder.
 However sometimes the command may hangs on while runnig this command. in this case, you may need to change 'dev' with 'compile:sass' in package.json and run the command 'npm run compile:sass'.
 Now once this runs successfully, you may change back it to 'dev' from then onwards it starts work on 'npm run dev' too.
-Bug!!
+Bug!! </br>

+> You can now run this project directly at Visual-Code live-server (Bypassing the below live-server installation step) </br>
+> npm install live-server -g </br>
+> live-server </br>

 #Clip-path for to create polygon in css
 ########################################